-Whether you are an affiliate manager providing marketing materials to affiliates or an affiliate looking to maximize revenue, creating a marketing calendar will help you stay on top of opportunities to generate more conversions.
+Whether you are an affiliate manager providing marketing materials or an affiliate looking to maximize revenue, creating an affiliate marketing calendar will help you stay on top of opportunities to generate more conversions.

-By having a calendar, you keep your marketing materials fresh and create an stronger association between the products you promote and the daily lives of potential buyers.
+By having a calendar, you keep your marketing materials fresh and create a stronger association between the products you promote and the daily lives of potential buyers.

 One big reason to create a calendar is to help manage your resources.
 By looking ahead weeks in advance, you can budget time to develop creative for major events, instead of scrambling to pull together a campaign at the last minute.
 If you use video and articles as part of your affiliate marketing creative, a calendar helps make sure you have all the assets in place to go live when you can maximize conversions.

 Most of my own experience is in marketing software.
 The weekend around Black Friday and Cyber Monday is always one of the best four day periods of the year for my affiliate marketing efforts.
 I start working with software companies in October to pull together coupons and creative for those four days.

 By having an event calendar in place, I can look at when the events happen as well as mark dates when I need to get started on creating a campaign.